-There has been no re-classification of items in the disclosure year.
+There were no material projects or programmes in the disclosure year.

 Operational Expenditure for the Disclosure Year (Schedule 6b)

 13. In the box below, comment on operational expenditure for the disclosure year, as disclosed in Schedule 6b.
 This comment must include-